This course is open for applications.

 We recognise the individual nature of each application and our typical offer should be viewed as a guide.
 UWE Bristol welcomes interest from applicants who may not have the standard entry requirements.
 We will consider evidence of your relevant personal, professional or educational experience where it demonstrates an ability and potential to succeed on the course.
 Please include details of any relevant experience in your application.

-If you don't meet the entry requirements, you may be eligible for foundation year entry into this or related degree courses.
+If you don't meet the entry requirements, you may be eligible for BSc(Hons) Business Computing (with Foundation Year).

 How to apply